 If you have a brand that you personally like, but they don’t have an affiliate program yet, write to them and see if you guys can work out a mutual business agreement.
 There’s certainly no harm trying.

 (3) Now that you have some idea about what you are going to sell, it’s time to build traffic to your site with good quality content.
-In other words, articles or blog.
+In other words, articles or blogs.
 But before that, we’ll need to do some keyword research using Jaaxy.

-One of the rules in choosing keywords is that you don’t go for something that’s too general because you’ll be facing with a lot of competitions.
+One of the rules in choosing keywords is that you don’t go for something that’s too general because you’ll be facing a lot of competitions.
 For example, the term “baby product” has more 399 competing websites.
 You would take forever to outrank that.

 Did I mention earlier that a specific niche could translate into longer keywords?
 When you think about a targeted audience, your keywords would become more descriptive.
 The advantage of this is that you’ll be faced with less competition and hence, people will be able to find your site better online.
 The term “organic beddings for babies” is a good example of a long keyphrase that only has 30 competing websites.